xuanxuanx-98/CompMod_2324_BN-AP/README.md

 Project work for seminar Computational Modeling's BN and AP requirements.

-BN Project: This project aims to examine multi-functional spaCy language models' performance on named entity recognition (NER) tasks, when the texts are code-mixed.
+About: This project aims to examine multi-functional spaCy language models' performance on named entity recognition (NER) tasks, when the texts are code-mixed.

 ## Repository Structure